Jestersly/Trade_Tool_Treasury/README.md

 💸🌊🤿🌊💸:  >= 25,000,000$
 🌊💰🤿💰🌊:  >= 50,000,000$

-- A **green number** for transactions means a Long-Trade (or Buy) was made
-- A **red number** for transactions means a Short-Trade (or Sell) was made

-- A **green number** for liquidations means somebodies Take-Profit got triggered
-- A **red number** for liquidations means somebody got liquidated (Stop-Loss or max.
-Margin got triggered)

-- On the right side of the liquidation and trade screener you can see the cumulative Sum since you started the program

 ### At the beginning of the Code you have to set 4 requirements:

 ❓"Choose Symbols: "❓